Manikse/Manikse/README.md

 # Hi there, I'm Pavlo (Manikse)

 Who am I?
 I am a 17-year-old developer and student at the Slovak University of Technology (STU) in Bratislava, specializing in Automation and Informatization of Processes.
 I build tools that bridge the gap between complex engineering and clean code.
-I'm a fan of cyberpunk aesthetics, anime, and exploring the intersections of tech and culture.
+I'm a fan of cyberpunk aesthetics, anime, and exploring the intersections of tech and culture

 # What am I currently working on?